shadabsk/Simple-Sample-CMS-Using-Laravel/README.md

 # Project Title
-A simple sample CMS application Using laravel.
+A simple sample CMS application Using Laravel.

 ## Getting Started
 All the source code related to the Controllers that mainly handles with backend logic is present inside app/Http/Controllers directory.
 It requires php 7.x, HTML5 Browser, Composer, Node.js and Laravel framework.
 * Open the root directory of the project and using cmd/terminal run the command "php artisan migrate:fresh".
 This will flush all the data and create every schema from fresh configured inside sqlite3 internally.
 * For laravel 5.x or earlier use the following command, "php artisan make:auth".
-For laravel 6 and higher use the following set of commands, "composer require laravel/ui" followed by "npm install", "npm run dev" and lastly "composer require intervention/image".
+For laravel 6 and higher use the following set of commands, "composer require laravel/ui" followed by "npm install" and lastly "npm run dev".
+* Using cmd/terminal run the command "composer require intervention/image" that will install the image-intervention package that handles the image resizing.
+Inside public directory a storage link has to be created so first delete this directory if it exist "public/storage/" and run the command "php artisan storage:link" which basically establishes a link essential for image uploading and storing.
 * Using cmd/terminal run the command "php artisan serve".
 Open the browser following the url as "http://localhost:8000/".
 * If you want to change the port you can do by the running the server with the following command "php artisan serve --port <any port number of your choice eg: 8090>" and follow the url in the browser as "http://localhost:8090/".